lnilson0/Image-Processing/README.md

 # Image-Processing
 Utilizes Python with OpenCV to process images using Sobel-Feldman operator, identifying outlines, making the images more easily identifiable for object recognition.
+Each code block was run in a virtual environment, shown below with its outputs.

 The kernel operators for Sobel-Feldman are as follows: